clbustos/rubyvis/README.txt

  * Arc
  * Matrix

 I try to maintain, when posible, complete compatibility with Javascript API, including camel case naming of functions.
-Johnson [http://github.com/jbarnette/johnson] - the lovely Javascript wrapper inside Ruby embrace - is our friend to test implementation of basic object.

 User could use +pv+ freely, cause is defined as a global method which call Rubyvis.